 A Guide to Implementing IoT Smart City Solutions

-Every smart city application has a common approach to implementation.
-While designing the architecture for a smart city, it is important to have a clear vision of the environment and the people who live in the city.
-Having said that, Let’s discuss the three steps of smart city architecture.
+Every IoT smart city application has a common approach to implementation.
+While designing the architecture for an IoT smart city, it is important to have a clear vision of the environment and the people who live in the city.
+Having said that, Let’s discuss the three steps of IoT smart city architecture.

-In this step, we will define the basic elements required.
+In this step, we will define the basic elements required to build a smart city using IoT.

 Step 2: Service Management Solution